 An employee who is discharged from employment must be paid in full no later than the sixth day after the date of discharge.
 Employees who are not discharged but leave employment voluntarily must be paid in full no later than the next regularly scheduled payday.
 Tex.
 Lab.
 Code § 61.014.

 Under certain circumstances, employees who lose employment as a result of a plant closing or mass layoff are entitled to sixty days’ advance notice under the federal Worker Adjustment and Retraining Notification (WARN) Act, 29 U.S.C. § 2101 et seq.
 If the closing or layoff is a direct result of a natural disaster, employers must still give as much notice as possible, even if that notice comes after the disaster.
 Employees who do not receive proper notice may be due back pay and benefits for up to the sixty-day notice period.
 The WARN Act notice requirement applies only to employers with at least 100 employees.
 The employer must give written notice to the bargaining representative of affected union employees and to unrepresented individual workers who may reasonably be expected to experience an employment loss.
 Notice must include whether the layoff or closing is permanent or for six months or less, the date (within a fourteen-day period) that the employee’s employment will end, and the name and contact information of a person in the company who can provide additional information.
-For more information, see https://www.doleta.gov/layoff/warn.cfm.
+For more information, including WARN Act compliance assistance materials, see https://www.doleta.gov/layoff/warn/.

-Prohibited Employment Discrimination
+I. Prohibited Employment Discrimination & Wrongful Termination

 Generally speaking, Texas is an employment-at-will state.
-This means that if an employer doesn’t like the way the employee performed aspects of the job or if the employee has failed to follow workplace policies (or if the employee’s services are simply no longer needed), an employer can fire the employee unless the firing is otherwise unlawful.
+This means that if an employer does not like the way the employee performed aspects of the job or if the employee has failed to follow workplace policies (or if the employee’s services are simply no longer needed), an employer can fire the employee unless the firing is otherwise unlawful.
 Although “at-will” employment is the general rule, there are many exceptions, including the following:

-- An employee cannot be fired because of the employee’s race, sex (including LGBT status or pregnant status), religious preference, ethnicity, national origin (including language), age, or disability (For further information, see “Equal Employment Opportunity is the Law,” available at http://www.eeoc.gov/employers/upload/poster_screen_reader_optimized.pdf);
+- An employee cannot be fired because of the employee’s race, sex (including LGBT status or pregnant status), religious preference, ethnicity, national origin (including language), age, or disability.
+See the Equal Employment Opportunity Commission publication, Equal Employment Opportunity is the Law.

-- An employee cannot be fired for complaining about the employee’s rights under employment laws providing for minimum wage, overtime, medical leave, discrimination, workers’ compensation, and workplace safety (among others);
+- An employee cannot be fired for complaining about the employee’s rights under employment laws providing for minimum wage, overtime, medical leave, discrimination, workers’ compensation, and workplace safety (among others).

-- If the employee is covered by the Family and Medical Leave Act (FMLA, described in the following section), the employee cannot be fired for taking leave because of a serious illness, maternity leave, paternity leave, time off to adopt a child, or time off to help take care of a seriously ill close family member;
+- If the employee is covered by the Family and Medical Leave Act (FMLA, described in the following section), the employee cannot be fired for taking leave because of a serious illness, maternity leave, paternity leave, time off to adopt a child, or time off to help take care of a seriously ill close family member.

-- An employee cannot be fired for refusing an order to do something illegal;
+- An employee cannot be fired for refusing an order to do something illegal.

-- An employee cannot be fired for discussing pay or working conditions with co-workers, or complaining with or on behalf of coworkers about pay or working conditions;
+- An employee cannot be fired for discussing pay or working conditions with co-workers, or complaining with or on behalf of coworkers about pay or working conditions.

-- An employee cannot be fired for being a member of, joining, or trying to form a union;
+- An employee cannot be fired for being a member of, joining, or trying to form a union.

-- If an employee has an employment contract specifying the grounds for termination, the employee cannot be fired in violation of that contract (this includes a collective bargaining agreement negotiated by a union in the employee’s workplace)
+- If an employee has an employment contract specifying the grounds for termination, the employee cannot be fired in violation of that contract (this includes a collective bargaining agreement negotiated by a union in the employee’s workplace).

 Prohibited employer discrimination against evacuees: Texas law also prohibits discrimination for participation in an emergency evacuation.
 An employer may not discharge or discriminate against an employee who leaves the employee’s place of employment to participate in a general public evacuation ordered under an emergency evacuation order.
 Tex.
 Lab.
 Code § 22.002.
 Emergency services personnel (including fire fighters, police officers, emergency medical technicians, and other individuals who are required to provide services for the benefit of the general public in emergency situations) are exempt from this provision.
 Tex.
 Lab.
 Code § 22.004.

 In addition, the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), 38 U.S.C. §§ 4301–4333, makes it unlawful for an employer to deny initial employment, reemployment, promotion, or any benefit of employment to a person who is obligated to perform in a uniformed service, including the Reserves and National Guard.
 This includes a call to active duty as a result of a national emergency.
 For further information, see “Your Rights Under USERRA,” available at http://www.dol.gov/vets/programs/userra/userra_private.pdf.

-Unpaid Leave Entitlement
+J. Unpaid Leave Entitlement

 In addition to paid leave that may be available under an employer’s vacation or sick leave policy, the federal Family and Medical Leave Act (FMLA) requires covered employers to provide up to twelve weeks of unpaid, job-protected leave to eligible employees for certain family and medical reasons.
 See 29 U.S.C. § 2601 et seq.; 29 C.F.R. pt.
 825. Leave is available in part to cover an employee’s own serious health condition that renders the employee unable to perform the employee’s job, and to care for the employee’s spouse, son or daughter, or parent who has a serious health condition.
-Employees are eligible if they (1) have worked for their employer for at least twelve months (need not be consecutive); (2) worked at least 1,250 hours over the year preceding their need for leave; and (3) if the employer has at least fifty employees within seventy-five miles of the employee’s work site.
-The FMLA permits employees to take leave on an intermittent basis or to work a reduced schedule under certain circumstances.
-For the duration of FMLA leave, the employer must maintain the employee’s health coverage under any group health plan.
+A serious health condition may be attributable to a disaster.
+For example, a disaster could exacerbate an employee’s chronic condition (e.g. stress, anxiety, or soaring blood pressure) and render them unable to perform their job.
+Similarly, an employee may be required to care for a family member with a serious health condition for a reason connected with the natural disaster (for example, a family member on dialysis where usual dialysis services and transportation are disrupted by disaster).

 Q. 6-1 What is unemployment compensation?